 Address: Jægersborggade 35, 2200 København

 You should at least try to make time to go out to Louisiana Museum, 40 minutes or so drive north of Copenhagen along the beautiful coastline.
-The architecture of the buildings, the view and the gardens are as impressive as the light installation by Japanese artist Kusama that launched last year.
+The architecture of the buildings, the view and the gardens are as impressive as the light installation by Japanese artist Kusama.

 Address: Gl Strandvej 13, 3050 Humlebæk

 No need to buy bottled water, you can drink the tap water in Denmark!
 I’ve had a Danish guy giving me super angry looks in a supermarket.
 He even made me put the bottle of water back!
 Have I mentioned that most Danes are a little crazy?
 I mean to say that in the best possible way!
 But seriously.
 They’re bonkers.

 Photos: Jessie Schoeller, Manuel Bitton, Hotel SP34, Grød, KaktusCPH, Norrmann Copenhagen, Katrin Bjork, Columbus Leth